 |If a child or young person is assessed to require specific provision for health care, this will be detailed in a Continuing Healthcare Assessment.
 The Health care element is funded through the South West London Clinical Commissioning Group on behalf of the National Health Service

 |If a child or young person is assessed to require specific provision for social care support.
 The Social care element is funded through Achieving for Children, Disabled Children’s Team Social Care on behalf of the Local Authority (Royal Borough of Kingston and London Borough of Richmond).
 These payments are called Direct Payments and have the same principle as the personal budget payments.

-Kingston Centre for Independent Living (KCIL) provides a Special Educational Needs and Disabilities Brokerage Service across Richmond and Kingston.
+Kingston Centre for Independent Living (KCIL) provides the SEND Support Service for Kingston and Richmond.
+The service can support families or young people with each of these elements in line with both national and local guidance for personal budgets as well as evidence-based case studies of good practice from professional experience and national charities.
 KCIL have brokers available to support families to broker their budget and develop a support plan.
-We will also support with implementation and employment support.
+They will also support with implementation and employment support.

 If you have any further questions you can contact the SEND Team or the Personal Budget Broker below.